johnmutuma5/coc-apex/README.md

   - Go To References
   - Auto-completion

-- Registers IDE commands in Vim/NeoVim enviroment
+- Registers IDE commands in Vim/NeoVim enviroment: `:CocCommand`
-    - SFDX Refresh SObject definitions - pulls definitions for SObject fields from the **default** scratch org
+    - `SFDX.Refresh.SObject` - pulls definitions for SObject fields from the **default** scratch org.
+You can Go To Definition for SObject fields after this is done.
+Be sure to set preferred default org
+    - `SFDX.run.apex.class.tests` - run all tests for the tests in the current buffer
+    - `SFDX.run.apex.tests` - run all Apex tests
     - More coming soon

 ## Installation